charlesportwoodii/rpq-server/docs/Signals.md

 When `QUIT` is sent to the main process, RPQ will immediately stop polling for new jobs. `TERM` will be sent to worker processes.
 Workers should stop whatever work they are doing and clean up if possible.
 Jobs that do not return a 0 exit status code will be requeued automatically.
 Jobs that do complete will not be requeued.

+If a `deadline_timeout` is declared within the queue configuration, a `KILL` signal will be sent to the job if it is still running `deadline_timeout` seconds after `TERM` is sent to the process.

 Once all workers have finished their work, the main process will shut down.

 > Note that the main process will remain active until all workers have finished.
 If you wish to immediately cancel all active jobs, use `TERM` or `INT`.